Sweater Weather: Background and writing

 Zach Abels recalled to Radio.com: "One day Jesse was at my house and I was playing guitar.
 And he said, 'Hey that's pretty cool, let me record that.'
 And it just so happened to be "Sweater Weather."
 When we got done writing the song, when it was all said and done we were like 'Okay this is pretty good we should keep writing songs.'"

 "I think 'Sweater Weather' might've been the best song we'd ever written," Rutherford added, "but I didn't think it was going to be the best song we'd ever write.
 It was kind of like getting a Platinum record, like a little tap on the butt."

 Music video

 There are two music videos for "Sweater Weather".
 The original video was released on March 28, 2012, but was later set as unlisted.
 The second music video for "Sweater Weather" was directed by Zack Sekuler and Daniel Iglesias Jr., shot in grayscale to go with their black-and-white theme, released on March 5, 2013.

 Influence

 Social media platforms regularly use the song's title or listening to the song as a shorthand for bisexuality, also citing it as a "bisexual anthem".
-Unpublished Zine says that the song is made a bisexual anthem due to its intimacy, the lyric's relative gender neutrality, the narrator's wearing of "bisexual" clothes, and the melodic similarity of the song to other songs popular on Tumblr when it came out—a time, reportedly, when many users were starting to express their bisexuality.
+Unpublished Zine said that the song has been made a bisexual anthem due to its exploration of intimacy, the lyrics' relative gender neutrality, the narrator's wearing of "bisexual" clothes, and the association of the song to other music popular on Tumblr upon its release — a time, reportedly, when many users were starting to express their bisexuality.